Are dormer loft conversion costs within your reach? We explore what's involved and how to save

 What factors affect dormer loft conversions most?

-There are so many variables to take into account when considering loft conversion costs meaning that the price your neighbour paid for their loft conversion is likely to be quite different to the quote you receive.
+There are so many variables to take into account when considering loft conversion costs meaning that the price your neighbour paid for a different type of loft conversion is likely to be quite different to the quote you receive.

 - The area you live in